chrisb13/cb.github.io/nemo4/index.md

 title: nemo4
 ---

-Blog posts that describes running and installing NEMO on [ARCHER2](http://www.archer2.ac.uk/).
+Blog posts that describes running and installing NEMO4 on [ARCHER2](http://www.archer2.ac.uk/) (mostly).
 Note that these notes supersede the [NEMO 3.6 notes](https://cbull.info/nemo).